sabahallah/frontend-zone/css-and-design/css-outline.md

 * Icon Fonts fail more often that you would think and in that case browser display a small square on the screen.
 * Screen readers failing to read the Icon Fonts
 * It's super easy to style SVGs
+* Small file sizes that compress well
+* Scales to any size without losing clarity
+* Looks great on retina displays

 So it's a best practice to use SVGs instead of using icon fonts.
-Use icomoon.io to convert Icon Font to SVG or to download SVG images.
+Use <https://icomoon.io/> to convert Icon Font to SVG or to download SVG images.
 Symbol-defs.svg is called sprite file, it's a simple SVG file contains all other svg images.

 Using SVGs in Html: